Sp0k/ShiftNotes/README.md

 npm run start
 ```
 This will start the server and give you a QR code you can scan with your phone if you want to open the app on your phone using the *Expo Go* app.
 The server can also be opened on simulators on your computer and on the web.

+## Features
+Shift Notes has a few features that were interesting to play with.
+First, the class requirements for the certification were:

+- Home screen displaying all of the notes using a MasonryList
+- Search bar that reduces the amount of notes displayed on the home screen based on the user input
+- Note editing screen that lets users type a title and content in the note
+- Delete button to get rid of notes

+I also was expected to add my own features to the app, so I added a:

+- Prompt before going through on the deletion of notes to confirm the action
+- Share button on the note editing screen
+- Auto-scrolling on the editing screen to follow the position of the cursor (only tested on IOS)

 ## Contributing
 Sadly, contributions are __not__ welcomed on this repository because it is a course project for a certification.
 Please feel free to clone my project and modify for yourself, but do keep in mind that I cannot accept your contribution.